 Now, the one and only inhabitant of the Void, Lucifer has nothing to do, nothing to do but fly through oblivion.
 Due to time not existing in the void, Lucifer is able to meet the Silk Man as he leaves an earlier creation and watch as Yaweh's creation unfolds and Lucifer observes his own past.
 Eventually Lucifer tires of this and begins flying again and he meets up with Lilith, Berim and the gang who were transported into the Void at a time in Lucifer's past, their greeting is not a happy one but they are interrupted by Yahweh, who comes to talk with his son.
 The two negotiate for a while, or attempt to and Yahweh eventually offers his son that they both give each other their selves so they can understand one another, but Lucifer refuses...and disappears into oblivion forever.

-Lucifer is one of the most powerful beings in the DCverse, next to his brother and his father.
+Lucifer is the second most dangerous being in the DCverse, next to his father.
 He possesses the ability to manipulate any external force for any effect he desires.
-He cannot, however, create something out of nothing.
+He cannot, however, create something out of nothing on a mutiversal scale.
 For this he needs the Demiurgic force of his brother Michael, and later his niece Elaine.
-Together, Michael and Lucifer are capable of creating entire multiverses.
-His most common use of power is calling forth the fire of the various suns he used to birth and burning his opponents to ashes.
+Together, Michael and Lucifer are capable of creating infinite universes.
+His signature power is calling forth the fire of the various suns he used to birth and burning his opponents to ashes, hence is name the lightbringer.

-His durability surpasses all others; he was able to tank a point-blank release of the Dunamis Demiurgos which could destroy all of creation without even flinching.
+His durability surpasses all others; he was able to tank a point-blank release of the Dunamis Demiurgos which could erase all of creation without even flinching.

-Even not at full power Lucifer's mind makes him a formidable adversary.
+Even without his power Lucifer's intelligence makes him a formidable adversary.
 While powerless in Izanami's House of Windowless Rooms he was able to manipulate the many gods who attacked him and drive them to their own deaths.
-Due to his long life he is well-versed in magic and the set-up of the universe.
+Due to his long life he is well-versed in all kind of magic and the set-up of universes.
 He has some skill as a swordsman and basic hand-to-hand fighting.

 Below will be a list of feats he has accomplished just to fully make understood how powerful he is, from the smallest of things to those of nigh-omnipotence: